-MDMA Harm Reduction: Clinical Insights and Practical Safety Guidelines
+MDMA Harm Reduction: Clinical Protocols, Purity, and Practical Safety Guidelines

 Article by The Ouroboros Foundation

-The Ouroboros Foundation does not condone the use of illegal substances for any purpose.
-This article is intended solely for educational and harm reduction purposes.
+Disclaimer: The Ouroboros Foundation does not condone the use of illegal substances for any purpose.
+This article is intended solely for educational and harm reduction purposes, in service of public health, informed consent, and compassionate care.
+We advocate for evidence-based approaches to psychedelic safety and accessibility, and support the development of ethical, pluralistic frameworks for healing.

 Introduction